njamesgeorge1223/Mars-News-and-Weather-Web-Scraping-Analysis-with-Splinter/Images/README.md

-This folder holds the images of tables and plots displayed in the IPython notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb.
+This folder holds the images of tables and plots displayed in the IPython notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb: these IPython Notebooks generate the images in Image mode (see README.TECHNICAL.md).

 ----